-We measure "quality" using a systematic and structured manner...

-There is an interrelationship between governance and other components of our scorecard...

-Table 1: Governance & Management Scored card Factor: Governance What does a score of 5 look like?
+Table 1: Governance & Management Scorecard

+Factor: Governance

 A board's existence is principally to address agency issues that arise between shareholders and management.

-Independent and well-structured board with appropriate experience, diversity and ability to challenge management Ŭ A significant proportion of management and board remuneration is explicitly tied to shareholder returns Board and management have a strong sense of ownership, are accountable Adopt sound accounting practices Avoid related party transactions Strong shareholder protections Disclosure is very transparent What does a score of 0 look like?
-Completely lacking in all the above Factor: Capital Allocation What does a score of 3 look like?
-The essence of this factor is the Company shows a willingness to forgo unprofitable growth &amp; market share recognition that companies operating in the interests of their shareholders, whose interest is in maximising their wealth.
-Company actively allocates capital across divisions, measures returns on that capital and remunerates managers on the basis of returns What does a score of 0 look like?
-Track record of over-paying for acquisitions History of aggressive pricing strategies to support market share Lack of understanding of basic investment principles Factor: Ability to identify change & What does a score of 3 look like?
+- Independent and well-structured board with appropriate experience, diversity and ability to challenge management

+- A significant proportion of management and board remuneration is explicitly tied to shareholder returns

+- Board and management have a strong sense of ownership, are accountable

+- Adopt sound accounting practices

+- Avoid related party transactions

+- Strong shareholder protections

+- Disclosure is very transparent

+• Completely lacking in all the above

+Factor: Capital Allocation

+The essence of this factor is the recognition that companies operating in the interests of their shareholders, whose interest is in maximising their wealth.

+- Company shows a willingness to forgo unprofitable growth & market share - Company actively allocates capital across divisions, measures returns on that capital and remunerates managers on the basis of returns

+- Track record of over-paying for acquisitions - History of aggressive pricing strategies to support market share - Lack of understanding of basic investment principles

+Factor: Ability to identify change & execute

 Any external change creates opportunities for profit.
 The ability to identify and respond to opportunity lies at the core of management capability.

-To the extent that opportunities are fleeting or subject to first move advantage, speed of response is critical to exploiting business opportunity. • Company has a deep understanding of the markets in which it operates and is constantly scanning the environment for changes and opportunities.
-Company's scanning mechanisms are less dependent on conventional analysis of economic and market research data and more dependent on direct relationships with customers, suppliers and competitors. • Firm's culture is highly entrepreneurial.
-Firm has a history of rapidly and successfully redeploying resources to meet changes in external conditions.
-What does a score of 0 look like?
+To the extent that opportunities are fleeting or subject to first move advantage, speed of response is critical to exploiting business opportunity.

+- Company has a deep understanding of the markets in which it operates and is constantly scanning the environment for changes and opportunities. - Company's scanning mechanisms are less dependent on conventional analysis of economic and market research data and more dependent on direct relationships with customers, suppliers and competitors. - Firm's culture is highly entrepreneurial. - Firm has a history of rapidly and successfully redeploying resources to meet changes in external conditions.

 Completely lacking in all the above